kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

 kind of test.
 We paused briefly at the top of a long gully.
 This, Yuki tells me, was the old olympic men's slalom course.
-It was at this point I was really missing my skis, I took several tumbles, apologising profusely to Yuki who was too far away to hear anyway!
+It was at this point I was really missing my skis, I took several tumbles, apologising profusely to Yuki who was often too far away to hear anyway!

 At the bottom, a long and fun traverse ensues to get back to the resort slopes, winding around the hillside and dodging through